 YouTube Stats: What you should know about the video giant (plus Fun Facts)

-YouTube is an amazing success story.
+YouTube is an incredible success story.
 What began in April 2005 with a 19-second, rather unexciting video from the San Diego Zoo has, in a few short years, become one of the platforms without which the Internet would be unthinkable.
 Whether you're looking for the "Yoo-hoo, there's still sauce" Miracoli commercial from the 1980s or 24 creative ways to tie your shoelaces, whether you want to hear the choir of Pitcairn Islanders, watch an axolotl feeding or ride the world's steepest roller coaster live - there's hardly anything you can't find on YouTube.
-The platform leaves competitors like Vimeo, Metacafe or Dailymotion in the dust.
+The platform leaves competitors like Vimeo, Metacafe, or Dailymotion in the dust.

 YouTube is not only the most important video platform by far.
 It is also the second most visited website on the Internet after Google.
 And it is the second most important search engine: With three billion searches per month, the platform already handles more search volume than Bing, Yahoo, AOL, and Ask.com combined in 2017.
 YouTube's role as a social network should not be overestimated: The commenting feature and the ability to respond to others' content with your own videos have spawned countless very lively communities around the platform's stars, and YouTube is the second largest social network after Facebook.